hueahnn/sibmi/dailylog.md

 - Script for pairwise BLAST and figuring out which IS are pairs/unique
   - collapse duplicates (take the highest bitscore for seqs with multiple hits at the same location). filter out high e-vals. run pairwise BLAST searches on unique IDs

+# Jul 1, 2025

+- Heterodimer Problems:
+  - BLAST broken... look into this (.blast.tsv files are empty)
+  - Figure out how to skip seqs without insertion sequences-- ISEScan returns no output files for these
+- Lower priority item: parsing through initial BLAST output, create a script to run pairwise BLASTs

+Worklog:
+- Ran 1000 bakta jobs, running another 1000 rn that is stuck in the queue
+- Fixed heterodimer-finder.py script, running on 100 seqs

+TODO:
+- Keep running bakta jobs + keep running heterodimer-finder.py
+- Start working on BLAST script while jobs are running tomorrow.